nearform/vidi-concorda-nodezoo-system/README.md

 1. navigate to `vidi-concorda-nodezoo-system`
 2. run `fuge shell system.yml`
+3. Open in your web browser localhost:8000 & localhost:3000
+4. The login for vidi is USER:admin@vidi.com PASSWORD:vidi
+5. If the vidi dashboard doesn't update refresh the page.

 ___Note:___ You can run infrastructure and services separately using `infrastructure.yml` or `services.yml` over `system.yml`.
 All three files are also compatible with `docker-compose` should you wish to run without fuge.